Gluten Free Gingerbread Mini Cakes

 Especially if you have a bit of lightly sweetened whipped cream to top it, or a bit of lemon curd and a large spoonful of whipping cream to top it…. even better!
 I happen to have both in my fridge currently.

 Gingerbread is happily one of the quickest and easiest cakes to whip up.
+You can literally just hand mix this cake batter in a large bowl.
 So, I did…It’s in the oven currently.
 I wanted something sweet, and ginger happens to be a favorite flavor of mine.
 In my recipe, I use ground ginger, but you could replace with freshly grated.
 It’s a little more intense flavor, but delicious either way.

 Gingerbread that is gluten free can imitate it’s non-gluten version quite easily.
 This one does have almond meal in it.
 I use it a lot in my baked goods.